Anchor Town

 The Company Town Equation

-Anchor Town is the Corporate Compact expressed as architecture.
+Anchor Town is the Corporate Compact built into the shoreline.
 Housing, food, education, social life — all provided by the employer, all contingent on employment.
 Lose your position and you lose your home, your children's school, your access to medical care, your place inside the perimeter.
-The Tether Camps are right there on the other side of the checkpoint, visible from every window facing west — a daily reminder of what life looks like outside the Compact.
+The Tether Camps are right there on the other side of the checkpoint, visible from every window facing east — a daily reminder of what life looks like outside the Compact.
 Nobody in Anchor Town talks about leaving.
 The Camps talk for them.

-The viewing platform is Anchor Town's most telling feature.
-Five thousand people whose entire working lives are dedicated to sending cargo and passengers to orbit — and the closest most of them will ever get to space is a metal bench with a clear sightline to the thread.
-They load the climbers.
-They maintain the tether.
+Five thousand people whose entire working lives are dedicated to sending cargo and passengers toward orbit — and the closest most of them will ever get to space is a metal bench with a clear sightline to the Spine's pylons disappearing south.
+They load the maglev.
+They maintain the Terminal.
 They balance the loads and calculate the trajectories.
-Then they sit on the platform and watch the light go up.
-The work that makes ascent possible is performed by people who remain at the base.
+Then they sit on the platform and watch the trains go.
+The work that makes ascent possible is performed by people who remain at the origin.
 This is not a metaphor.
 This is the shift schedule.

 The Formal and the Informal